tmforum-oda/oda-canvas/usecase-library/UC0XX-Secrets-Management-JWT-based.md

-# Component Vault for Component
+# Secrets Management for Component

-This use-case describes how a component can manage its secrets in a component vault, which is exclusively accessible from the component.
+This use-case describes how a component can manage its secrets in a secrets management, which is exclusively accessible from the component.

 ## Problem